Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 • Longer repayment terms that increase total interest paid

-In contrast, a HELOC typically offers:
+By comparison, a HELOC typically offers:

 • Interest rates in the 5–6% range